xpack-dev-tools/meson-build-xpack/README-BUILD.md

 -rw-rw-r-- 1 ilg ilg      110 Oct 16 18:11 xpack-meson-build-0.55.3-2-linux-arm.tar.gz.sha
 ```

-#### Build the macOS binary
+#### Build the macOS binaries

 The current platform for macOS production builds is a macOS 10.10.5
 running on a MacBook Pro with 32 GB of RAM and a fast SSD.
+The machine
+name is `xbbm`.

 ```console
 $ ssh xbbm